Prelude <> Nov/Dec 2019 <> January 2020 <> February <> March <> April <> May <> June <> July <> August <> September <> Source Data

 April 15

-Video Icon Video of the Daily Coronavirus Task Force Team News Briefing.
+Video of the Daily Coronavirus Task Force Team News Briefing.

-Multiple sources charge FEMA with redirecting shipments of medical equipment into the federal reserve, which are then redistributed.
+Multiple sources charge with redirecting shipments of medical equipment into the federal reserve, which are then redistributed.
 Former assistant secretary, Department of Homeland Security Juliette Kayyem states : “The federal government under Donald Trump has decided it is going […] to war, create a parallel response apparatus, and it’s winning […] the chaotic competition for scarce protective equipment, and in the process it’s driving up the price of those supplies for everybody.
 And leaving states and hospitals even more desperate to find what they need.”

 Indiana congressman, Republican Trey Hollingsworth, says that letting more Americans die from the novel coronavirus is the “lesser of two evils” compared with the economy cratering due to social distancing measures.
 His comments echo a growing desire among some Republicans – including President Trump – to begin to ease guidelines that have shuttered businesses and kept workers at home.